almin/almin/docs/TutorialCounter.md

 ### App.js

-We will create `App.js` is the root of component aka.
+We will create `App.js` that is the root of component aka.
 Container component.

-It receive `appContext` from `index.js` and use it.
+It receives `appContext` from `index.js` and uses it.

 > Source: [`counter/src/component/App.js`](https://github.com/almin/almin/tree/master/examples/counter/src/component/App.js)
 ``` jsx